Accolanto

 Phoenix's Notes

 Let me get this out of the way now, because as I reveal more and more about Accolanto you're bound to notice anyway and will probably get suspicious: yes, a lot of this region is inspired, at least in part, by Kanto and Generation I/III.
 I think it started as something of a cop-out to make organizing and filling the pokédex of a then-plotless region a little easier: take the Kanto pokédex, use the exact same number of Pokémon and distribution of evolution lines, then make up my own Pokémon to go in each spot so long as at least one of the new Pokémon's types matches one of the types of whatever it's replacing.
 (Removing a type from dual-types, e.g. Adargana being pure Grass even though Bulbasaur is Grass/Poison, is fine; adding a type, e.g. Neuramole being part-Psychic even though Wartortle isn't, is fine; changing one of a dual-type's types, e.g. Voltigre being part-Electric instead of Charizard's part-Flying, is fine.
 I just couldn't have made Dribbino Rock/Dragon, for example, because Pidgey is neither of those types.)
-Somehow, as these things always manage to do eventually, my attempt at being lazy easing my 'dex-design workload managed to warp itself into "yo Phoenix you should totally borrow more from Kanto here and there, it will both make your life a tiny bit easier and it can sort of be like an homage to the region that got you hooked on dorky fighting monsters for the last decade and a half!"
+Somehow, as these things always manage to do eventually, my attempt at being lazy easing my 'dex-design workload managed to warp itself into "yo Phoenix you should totally borrow more from Kanto here and there, it will both make your life a tiny bit easier and it can sort of be like an homage to the region that got you hooked on dorky fighting monsters for the past however many years!"

 This is not to say that this whole project is going to be "Red/Blue but with fakemon!"
 Accolanto is its own region with its own history and an entirely distinct set of current events.
-Accolanto does borrow from Kanto here and there in the story department as well (namely the deemphasized legendaries—I love legendaries, but what with the mess going on in all the other major ZC regions I thought a breather from all that might be nice), although I obviously didn't want to copy Kanto's plotline verbatim.
+Accolanto does borrow from Kanto here and there in the story department as well (namely the deemphasized legendaries—I love legendaries, but what with the mess going on in so many other regions I thought a breather from all that might be nice), although I obviously didn't want to copy Kanto's plotline verbatim.
 It's already been done, for one thing, and for the other it just wasn't all that interesting as a story in the first place.
 A little simplistic, a little disjointed, etc., etc.; I'm sure you've heard all the most common complaints about the storylines in early Pokémon games before.
 On the one hand it's sort of nice that it gets out of your way, lets you fill in the gaps and doesn't impose much on you when creating fanwork, but on the other if you want an intriguing, complete, standalone story then I'm sorry but you're really looking at the wrong series of RPGs.

 Since I still find the concept of the Pokémon League a pretty interesting one, I don't intend to ditch the standard gym formula to address those complaints the way a lot of fangames and fanregions are wont to do.
 In my opinion it's not that the general idea of Pokémon Leagues and gym leaders and what have you is boring.
 The problem is that most of the main series games have had a lot of different things going on and dividing the protagonist's attention, complete the pokédex this and stop the bad guys that and don't forget the badges over there, and didn't do a very good job tying them together into one cohesive story.
 In RBY getting rid of Team Rocket and becoming the League Champion are two distinct, unrelated jobs, the only thing linking them being the fact that training your Pokémon to accomplish one coincidentally makes them strong enough to help you accomplish the other.
 Only Black and White so far have even attempted to reconcile the two disparate tasks, and I'd like to think that with a little effort I can take it even further and make the road to the Pokémon League a fully-fledged and entertaining part of the story in its own right rather than one of three competing and not-quite-fleshed-out goals.
 I suppose only time will tell just how well I manage to do that, but I intend to give it a damn good try.